matestack/matestack-ui-core/docs/guides/000-installation/README.md

 $ yarn install
 ```

-This adds the npm package that provides the javascript corresponding to the matestack-ui-core ruby gem.
+This adds the npm package that provides the JavaScript corresponding to the matestack-ui-core ruby gem.
 Make sure that the npm package version matches the gem version.
 To find out what gem version you are using, you may use `bundle info matestack-ui-core`.

 Next, import 'matestack-ui-core' in your `app/javascript/packs/application.js`